What are the visa & residency requirements in Cork?

 We asked people about the visa & residency requirements in Cork, they wrote...

 "In order to visit Cork, visitors must obtain a visa from the Irish Naturalisation and Immigration Service (INIS).
 The process of applying for a visa involves submitting an online application form, providing supporting documents such as a valid passport, proof of financial means, and a letter of invitation from a host in Ireland.
 In order to obtain residency in Cork, Ireland, applicants must apply for a residence permit from the INIS.
 The process of applying for residency involves submitting an online application form, providing supporting documents such as a valid passport, proof of financial means, and a letter of invitation from a host in Ireland.
-Additionally, applicants must provide evidence of their intention to stay in Ireland, such as a job offer or proof of study," explained one expat living in Cork, Ireland.
+Additionally, applicants must provide evidence of their intention to stay in Ireland, such as a job offer or proof of study," mentioned another expat when asked about moving to Cork, Ireland.

 Other Questions: